Regional Placement Testing Program

 The battery of placement tests includes math, English and your choice of foreign language (French, German or Spanish).
 Please refer to the admissions letter you received from the campus you will be attending for information about which tests you must take and the length of time needed between when you test and when you can attend your advising session.
 This is very important because several campuses will require your placement test results before you can register for classes.
 Some campuses require you to complete your tests 1-2 weeks before advising.
 Important Note: You will need to bring a government-issued photo ID (your high school ID will suffice as long as it has your entire name and a photo) to the testing site.

-Do NOT register online if you are requesting special accommodations due to a disability.
 If you wish to request special accommodations due to a disability, please send a letter on your high school letterhead (please do not send an IEP) from a teacher, counselor or principal who will: